|Council of Religious Leaders of Metropolitan Chicago||

 Chicago, IL 60640

-Paul Rutgers has been the Executive Director of the Council of Religious Leaders of Metropolitan Chicago since 1998, having previously served as President of the Council.
+Paul Rutgers is Executive Director Emeritus of the Council of Religious Leaders of Metropolitan Chicago.
+He served as Executive Director of the Council from 1998 until 2008 and Co-Executive Director until January 2017.
+Previously, he served as President of the Council.

-Prior to assuming this position, Rutgers served from 1986 to 1998 as the Executive Presbyter of the Presbytery of Chicago, the regional governing body of the Presbyterian Church, (U.S.A.).
+From 1986 to 1998, Rutgers served as the Executive Presbyter of the Presbytery of Chicago, the regional governing body of the Presbyterian Church, (U.S.A.).
 He is now Chicago Presbytery’s Executive Presbyter Emeritus.

 Rutgers is an ordained Presbyterian minister, serving in pastorates in New Jersey and New York prior to coming to Chicago.